 McKay’s choice of words here is evidently very careful.
 “The Black Land disinherited” is a line filled with strong meaning.
 The word “disinherited” especially speaks to the injustices of racist policy.
 Typically, in order to disinherit someone from ownership of land, the one doing the disinheriting must actually own that land.
 And so, in order for the “Black Land” to be disinherited, Western colonialism must claim ownership of it.
 McKay is stating that the home of the black people — be that in his native Jamaica, in the countries across Africa, or anywhere they may have migrated to in Europe or North America — has been stolen from them, and the door locked forever.
 And without a homeland, who can say that those people have a home left in the world?
 It’s not as though anyone else was giving them one.

-These lines carry with them unmistakable connotations of deep sorrow.
+These lines to Enslaved carry with them unmistakable connotations of deep sorrow.
 For the narrator, their heart has closed.
 The sorrow has passed for them, and is now sickened with the weight of unbearable hatred.
 Being hated, they have learned hate, and feel it when thinking about the home that was ruthlessly and horrendously stolen from them.

 Then from the dark depths of my soul I cry